Dog Shedding - Causes and tips to control it

 Dogs shed their fur as a natural process of growth and replacement.
 The amount of shedding and when it occurs can vary depending on several factors, including the breed, age, and environment.
 Here are some general things to keep in mind when it comes to a dog's shedding:

-Seasonal shedding: Many dogs shed the most during the spring and fall when they are shedding their winter or summer coats.
-This is especially true for dogs with double coats like Huskies, Retrievers, and Shepherds.
-During these times, dogs shed their old fur to make way for a new, lighter coat.
+Seasonal shedding: Many dogs shed the most during the spring and fall when they are shedding their winter or summer coats to adapt to the warmer weather.
+This is especially true for dogs with double coats like Huskies, Retrievers, and Shepherds, including German Shepherds, depending on the breed of dog.
+During these times, dogs shed their old fur to make way for a new, lighter coat of older hairs.

 Hormonal shedding: Some dogs may experience increased shedding due to changes in their hormones.
 This can happen during pregnancy or after giving birth, as well as during a female dog's heat cycle.